Chloroethane: Niche uses

-It acts as a mild topical anesthetic by its chilling effect when sprayed on skin, such as when removing splinters or incising abscesses in a clinical setting.
-It was standard equipment in “casualty” wards.
-It was commonly used to induce general anaesthesia before continuing with di-ethyl ether, which had a very much slower up-take.

-The heat absorbed by the boiling liquid on tissues produces a deep and rapid chill.

-In dentistry, chloroethane is used as one of the means of diagnosing a 'dead tooth', i.e. one in which the pulp has died.
-A small amount of the substance is placed on the suspect tooth using a cotton wad.
-Chloroethane's low boiling point creates a localised chilling effect.
-If the tooth is still alive this should be sensed by the patient as mild discomfort that subsides when the wad is removed.
+Chloroethane has a low boiling point, so when applied topically, the heat absorbed by the boiling liquid produces a deep and rapid chill.
+When sprayed on the skin, this chill has a mild anesthetic effect, which can be useful when removing splinters or incising abscesses in a clinical setting.
+Chloroethane was standard equipment in casualty wards.
+It was commonly used to induce general anaesthesia before continuing with diethyl ether, which has a much slower uptake.
+In dentistry, chloroethane is used as one of the means of diagnosing a 'dead tooth', i.e., one in which the pulp has died.
+A small amount of the substance is placed on the suspect tooth using a cotton wad; if the tooth is still alive this should be sensed by the patient as mild discomfort that subsides when the wad is removed.

+Chloroethane is used to wind the Atmos clock (manufactured by Jaeger-LeCoultre).
+The clock gets the energy it needs to wind the mainspring from temperature changes in the environment and does not need to be wound manually.
+The mainspring is wound by the expansion and contraction of liquid and gaseous ethyl chloride in an internal hermetically sealed metal bellows.

 Recreational drug

 Chloroethane is a recreational inhalant drug, although it should not be confused with a duster or canned air, which is composed of fluorinated low-weight hydrocarbons such as tetrafluoromethane, chlorodifluoromethane or another similar gas.

 In Brazil, it is a major component of a traditional (though illegal) drug taken during Carnaval, known locally as "lança-perfume" (lit. perfume launcher or sprayer).

+Abuse of chloroethane by inhaling the substance from commercial products (e.g., muscle sprays, cleaning solvents) has been reported intermittently.
+Cerebellar dysfunction is a common clinical feature of toxicity, but brain imaging studies are often unremarkable.
+Abusers can develop cardiac arrhythmias, some of which can be fatal.